-Example : Figure 5 in the results section represent the average relative error observed for the prediction algorithm for various test cases using Min Max, MOM and COA defuzzification techniques.
-For each test case average response time is also calculated to find its suitability to real life environment.
-The prediction algorithm is tested by processing the real life video frames (which are captured at every interval of 02 seconds).
+Example: Figure 5 in the results section represent the average relative error observed for the prediction algorithm for various test cases using Min-Max, MOM and COA defuzzification techniques.
+For each test case, the average response time is also calculated to find its suitability to a real-life environment.
+The prediction algorithm is tested by processing the real-life video frames (which are captured at every interval of 02 seconds).
 It is observed that the predictor with MOM defuzzification performs better in terms of response time and less relative error.
-The navigation environment is presented in the form of Prediction graph where x axis represents the Range parameter and the y axis represents the Angle parameter.
-The predicted Angle and Range values are compared with actual values obtained from real-life environment In most of the cases the predicted values are in the region of the actual measured range and Angle values.
+The navigation environment is presented in the form of a Prediction graph where the x-axis represents the Range parameter and the y-axis represents the Angle parameter.
+The predicted Angle and Range values are compared with actual values obtained from real-life environments In most cases the predicted values are in the region of the actually measured range and Angle values.
 Figure 6. illustrates some of the results obtained for path prediction using MOM defuzzification.
-The performance of the predictor is tested when more than one objects are sensed by the sensor.
+The performance of the predictor is tested when more than one object is sensed by the sensor.
 The response time of the predictor for all the objects should be acceptable for real-life applications.
 The tests are carried out assuming at most 6-8 objects can be visible and can affect the decisions to be made regarding robot traversal(Figure 7).
-In real life applications the Robot has to deal with multiple number of objects and the total response time for all the objects motion prediction should be less than the time gap between two sensor readings.
-Proposed predictor is able to generate results suitable for real life situations.
+In real-life applications, the Robot has to deal with a multiple numbers of objects and the total response time for all the objects’ motion predictions should be less than the time gap between two sensor readings.
+The proposed predictor is able to generate results suitable for real-life situations.

-5. Comparison and Relating: No one is ever the only person researching on a particular subject.
+5. Comparison and Relating: No one is ever the only person researching a particular subject.
 A researcher always has companions and competitors.
-The discussion section should have a detailed comparison to researches.
-It should present the facts that relates the research to studies done on the same subject.
+The discussion section should have a detailed comparison of research.
+It should present the facts that relate the research to studies done on the same subject.

-Example : Table 2 compares some of the well known prediction techniques with our fuzzy predictor with MOM defuzzification for response time, relative error and Environmental constraints.
-Based on the results obtained it can be concluded that the Fuzzy predictor with MOM defuzzification has less relative error and quick response time as compared to other prediction techniques.
-Proposed predictor is more flexible, simple to implement and deals with noisy and uncertain data of real life situations.
-The relative error of 5-10% is acceptable for our system as the predicted fuzzy region and the fuzzy region of actual position remains the same.
+Example: The table below compares some of the well-known prediction techniques with our fuzzy predictor with MOM defuzzification for response time, relative error and Environmental constraints.
+Based on the results obtained it can be concluded that the Fuzzy predictor with MOM defuzzification has a less relative error and quick response time as compared to other prediction techniques.
+The proposed predictor is more flexible, simple to implement and deals with noisy and uncertain data of real-life situations.
+The relative error of 5-10% is acceptable for our system as the predicted fuzzy region and the fuzzy region of the actual position remain the same.

 6. Alternative Explanations: Almost every time, it has been noticed that analysis of charts and graphs show the results that tend to have more than one explanation.
 The researcher must consider every possible explanation and potential enhancement of the study from alternative viewpoints.
 It is critically important that this is clearly put out to the readers.

-Example: On critical observation of the graphs in environments where number of objects are less and response time is critical Min-Max method can be used as its response time is better as compared to COA and MOM methods.
+Example: On critical observation of the graphs in environments where the number of objects is less and response time is critical Min-Max method can be used as its response time is better as compared to COA and MOM methods.

-7. Suggest Future Directions: The section must have suggestions for researches that should be done to unanswered questions.
+7. Suggest Future Directions: The section must have suggestions for research that should be done to unanswered questions.
 These should be suggested in the beginning to avoid questions being asked by critics.
-Emphasizing the importance of following future directions can lead to new researches as well.
+Emphasizing the importance of following future directions can lead to new research as well.

-Example: The authors are in the process of further optimizing the rulebase and improve the response time of the predictor.
-Further improvements in relative error parameter optimization of Min Max method may lead to highly efficient MinMax Predictor .
+Example: The authors are in the process of further optimizing the rule base and improving the response time of the predictor.
+Further improvements in relative error parameter optimization of Min-Max method may lead to a highly efficient MinMax Predictor.